 - a) Remove all clothing from the chest, abdomen, and arms. - b) Open the package of electrode pads, peel the pads off and securely place them on the chest of the injured or ill person, with the adhesive side facing the chest.
 If the pads are not securely attached to the chest, the AED may not function.
 Paste the pads exactly at the positions indicated on the pads, If the chest is wet with water, wipe dry with a dry towel and the like, and then paste the pads.
 If there is a pacemaker or implantable cardioverter defibrillator (ICD), paste the pads at least 3cm away from them.
+If a - then paste the pads.
+If there is a pacemaker or implantable cardioverter defibrillator (ICD), paste the pads at least 3cm away from them.
 If a medical patch or plaster is present, peel it off and then paste the pads.
-If the injured or ill person's chest hair is thick, paste the pads on the chest hair once, peel them off to remove the chest hair, and then paste new pads.

-- c) Some AED models require to connect a connector by following voice prompts. - d) The electrode pads for small children should not be used for children over the age of 8 and for adults.
+If the injured or ill person's chest hair is thick, paste the pads on the chest hair once, peel them off to remove the chest hair, and then paste new pads. - c) Some AED models require to connect a connector by following voice prompts. - d) The electrode pads for small children should not be used for children over the age of 8 and for adults.